Two charged with insider trading over 2009 IBM deal

 The indictment outlines a series of instant messages involving the defendants that prosecutors said reflect their involvement in the improper trades.

-Weishaus then said, “I don’t want to go to jail,” and said “Martha Stewart spent 5 months in the slammer,” referring to the homemaking doyenne, who was convicted in 2004 on charges of lying to investigators about a stock sale.
-He also alluded to an SEC insider-trading case against Mark Cuban, the billionaire owner of the Dallas Mavericks pro basketball team.
+Weishaus then said, “i dont want to go to jail,” said “martha stewart spent 5 months in the slammer,” and alluded to an SEC insider-trading case against Cuban, the owner of the Dallas Mavericks pro basketball team.

+On July 23, Weishaus refused to buy SPSS call options for Conradt, prompting Conradt to write, “i‘m setting this deal up for everyone ... makin everyone rich,” according to the indictment.

 The criminal case is U.S. v.
 Conradt et al, U.S. District Court, Southern District of New York, No. 12-cr-00887.
 The SEC case is SEC v.
 Conradt et al in the same court, No. 12-08676.